+\discuss{When all players have equal maximum achievable utilities, the BFT bound for the PF criterion, when the number of players, $n$, is a square of an integer, and the BFT bound for the MMF criterion for an arbitrary number of players were verified to be tight for a specific resource allocation problem.
+By contrast, we theoretically derive tight upper bounds for the POF both for PF and MMF.
+Indeed, our approach is shown to reveal the source for the gap between our bound and the BFT bound for the POF for PF when the number of players, $n$, is not a square of an integer.}

-We investigate the gap between our bound and the BFT bound for the proportional POF when the maximum achievable utilities are equal.
-Clearly, this gap is always non-negative, and we prove that it achieves a local maximum when $n$ is a product of two consecutive integers, e.g., $n = 2, 6, 12$, etc. Both bounds increase as a function of $n$, and as noted by BFT (2011), for a small number of players, the price of proportional fairness is small.
-Indeed, for example, for $n=2$, which corresponds to Nash original two-players bargaining problem, the price of fairness according to our bound is at most $6.7\%$.
+For PF, we prove that the improvement of our bound over the BFT bound achieves a local maximum when $n$ is a product of two consecutive integers, e.g., $n = 2, 6, 12$, etc. Both bounds increase as a function of $n$, and as noted by \citet*{priceoffairness}, for a small number of players, the price of proportional fairness is small.
+Indeed, for example, for $n=2$, which corresponds to Nash original two-player bargaining problem, the price of fairness according to our bound is at most $6.7\%$.
 By comparison, we note that according to the BFT bound, the price of proportional fairness for $n=2$ is at most $8.6\%$.
 We further show that for a fixed number of players, both for PF and MMF, our bounds and the BFT bounds increase when the variability of the maximum achievable utilities increases.
 However, the BFT bounds increase at a faster rate.
-The tighter bounds and the additional insights we derive into the price of fairness should assist a CDM to better evaluate the tradeoff between efficiency and fairness.